Priyanshu6055/Priyanshu6055/README.md

 ## 🚀 About Me

-I'm a passionate **Full Stack Developer** currently working as Software Developer at AISECT.
+I'm a passionate **Full Stack Developer** currently working as a Software Developer at AISECT.
 I love building scalable and efficient web applications with a focus on clean code and responsive UI.

 ---